 Nicola Parente – Biography

-A Houston resident for 29 years, Italian American artist Nicola Parente currently works out of his studio at Winter Street Studios.
+A Houston resident for 30 years, Italian American artist Nicola Parente works out of his studio at Winter Street Studios.
 Working in a variety of media, he engages the viewer in dialogues of human encounter within the urban environment.
-When Parente relocated to Houston he lived in SW Houston for ten years and worked for two years at Sharpstown Mall.
 Most recent projects and exhibition include “Genesis” a museum exhibit at the Museo de Guadalupe in Mexico.
 Earlier this year Parente partnered with Writers in the Schools (WITS) to transform trees into “Poet-Trees” in Houston during National Poetry Month.
 Parente dressed trees at Buffalo Bayou Park.
 Visitors were encouraged to write a poem, sentiment or thought and hang it on the trees.
 This interactive installation had more than 7,000 visitors over the course of 4 weeks.
 In 2016-17, Parente’s paintings were part of a touring exhibition between Esbjerg Denmark and Houston TX.
 In 2014, Parente was featured as one of Houston’s 100 creatives by HoustonPress and was the featured artist in the Bayou Review, a literary and visual arts journal published by the University of Houston.
+Over the last decade Nicola has been active in community outreach including involvement with Greater Northside Management District, the Greater Northside Chamber of Commerce, Avenue CDC, Go Neighborhoods, Writers in the Schools and the Art Colony Association.
+He facilitates professional development classes with the Mid-America Arts Alliance program “Artist INC”.
 Parente’s works can be seen in public and private collections in the United States, Mexico, Spain, Italy, Germany, and Ethiopia.
 He obtained a BS from King’s College (PA) and a Master’s degree from the University of St. Thomas (TX).